hongchenphd/MHSA-Net/README.md

+The  trained model  in the DukeMTMC-reID xxx passwd: xxx

-The  trained model  in the DukeMTMC xxx passwd: xxx
+The  trained model  in the Market1501 xxx passwd: xxx